RajatDodwadkar/News-Classification-using-Natural-language-processing/README.md

 # Multilabel_Text_classification
-Classification of text into various categories based on the content of text using machine learning classification algorithms.
+Classifying text into various categories based on the content of text using machine learning classification algorithms.